-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate identifies student language use that is superficially related or unrelated to the language demands (function, vocabulary, and additional demands).
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate identifies student language use that is superficially related or unrelated to the language demands (function, 12 vocabulary and/or key phrases, and additional demands).
 OR Candidate's description or explanation of language use is not consistent with the evidence submitted.
-Candidate describes how students use only one language demand (vocabulary, function, syntax, discourse).
-Candidate explains and provides evidence of students' use of • the language function AND • one or more additional language demands (vocabulary, syntax, discourse).
-Candidate explains and provides evidence of students' use of the language function, vocabulary, AND additional language demand(s) (syntax, discourse) in ways that develop content understanding.
+Candidate describes how students use only one language demand (vocabulary and/or key phrases, function, syntax, discourse).
+Candidate explains and provides evidence of students' use of • the language function AND • one or more additional language demands (vocabulary and/or key phrases, syntax, discourse).13 Candidate explains and provides evidence of students' use of • the language function, • vocabulary and/or key phrases, AND • additional language demand(s) (syntax, discourse) in ways that develop content understandings.
 Level 4 plus: Candidate explains and provides evidence of language use and content learning for students with varied needs.

-&lt;sup>7 Previous footnote is now obsolete and has been deleted.
+12 Previous footnote is now obsolete and has been deleted.

-&lt;sup>8 Previous footnote is now obsolete and has been deleted.
+13 Previous footnote is now obsolete and has been deleted.